darajnish/keyboardtester/README.md

 # Keyboard Tester
-A simple Keyboard Tester in Java to help you while cheking an old or damaged keyboard, to know which keys are working.
+A simple Keyboard Tester in Java to help you while checking an old or damaged keyboard, to know which keys are working.

 ## Building (using ant)